fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 ## Test and restart

-Okay, time to validate the configuration.
+Okay, time to validate our configuration.
 Run the command:

 ```
 sudo icinga2 daemon -C